hufman/medialinkfs/README.md

 Invoking the main.py command requires a configuration to be passed with the -c argument.
 This is a file, in YAML format, that describes how to organize the media.

 At the root of the YAML document is a single item, sets.
 This is a list of set configurations, and each set describes how to organize each set of media.
+There may also be two other items, default\_settings and override\_settings.
+These configuration items are merged into each set configuration, so that the specific set configuration overrides the default\_settings and the override\_settings will override those.

 ### Set Configuration